Earthquakes are rare in the Ithaca area but knowing what to do could save your life.

-Minimize your movements to a few steps to a nearby safe place and if you are indoors, stay there until the shaking has stopped and you are sure exiting is safe.
+Minimize your movements to a few steps to get to a nearby safe place and remain there until the shaking has stopped and you are confident that moving is safe.

 - DROP to the ground; take COVER by getting under a sturdy table or other piece of furniture; and HOLD ON until the shaking stops.
 If there isn’t a table or desk near you, cover your face and head with your arms and crouch in an inside corner of the building.